Kösem Sultan: Post-regency

 By 1635, the Anatolian countryside had been devastated by the Abaza rebellion and state oppression, resulting in a mass influx of refugees to the capital.
 Murad responded by ordering the refugees to return to their destroyed homes or face execution, but eventually relented at the insistence of his mother.

-In 1637, Angelo Alessandri, secretary to Venetian envoy Pietro Foscarini, characterised her as follows:

 In 1638, following the recapture of Baghdad from the Safavids, Kösem was a key figure in the celebrations surrounding her son Murad's triumphal return to Constantinople.
 Retracing her path after leaving Constantinople to welcome Murad in İzmit, two days' journey from the city, she rode in a carriage draped with gold fabric, its wheels studded, and its spokes coated in gold, preceded by viziers and high-ranking religious authorities on gorgeously caparisoned horses.
-Twelve additional carriages followed her own, most likely transporting members of the imperial harem.
+Twelve additional carriages followed her own, most likely transporting members of the Imperial Harem.

 Kösem's principal effort in protecting the dynasty appears to have been dissuading the sultan from executing all his brothers toward the end of his reign.
 The princes Bayezid (her stepson) and Süleyman (her biological son) were executed during the celebrations over the victory at Erivan (1635) and Kasım, the heir apparent to the throne, was executed during the Baghdad campaign in 1638.
 One source states that Mustafa was also executed at Murad's command on 20 January 1639.